Venkat546/Rule-Engine-Application/README.md

 - **Spring Data JPA**: Used for data access and persistence with the H2 in-memory database.
 - **H2 Database**: A lightweight, in-memory database used for rapid testing and development.
 - **Lombok**: A Java library that simplifies code with annotations, used for reducing boilerplate in entity and model classes.
 - **Maven**: Dependency management and build tool used for packaging the application.
+- **Docker**: Enables containerization of the application for simplified deployment and environment consistency.

 ## Setup Instructions